-Hello everyone and welcome to my blog.
-We are in the middle of running through some of the testings I utilize in my office and why I recommend it.
+Hello everyone and welcome to our blog.
+We are in the middle of running through some of the testings we utilize in our office and why we recommend it.
 You can check out some of our past articles on stool testing, hormone testing, and our last article on thyroid blood testing.
-In my last post, I went through some reasons why TSH only or TSH + free T4 testing is inadequate.
+In our last post, we went through some reasons why TSH only or TSH + free T4 testing is inadequate.
 We talked about T3, the active form of thyroid hormone, but I left out reverse T3 from the discussion to get some other points across.
 Today we’ll go into the relationship between T3 and Reverse T3 and why it is a necessary marker for anyone struggling with thyroid symptoms.

 Review of Dr. Warren’s Basic Blood Test Recommendation

-As a quick review, I recommend the following thyroid tests for anyone wanting to investigate a possible thyroid health problem: TSH, T4, T3, free T4, free T3, Reverse T3, Thyroid Binding Globulin, TPO antibody, TAA/TGB antibody.
+As a quick review, I recommend the following thyroid tests for anyone wanting to investigate a possible thyroid health problem: TSH, T4, T3, free T4, free T3, Reverse T3, Thyroid Binding Globulin/T3 Uptake, TPO antibody, TAA/TGB antibody.

 I also recommend you do this as part of a complete blood panel which includes inflammatory markers, iron markers, CBC which looks like this: CBC w/ Diff, Serum Iron, Ferritin, TIBC, C-Reactive Protein, Glucose, LDH, HbA1c, Lipid Panel, Comprehensive Metabolic Panel, Vitamin D, Homocysteine, and Magnesium.